GlobalDataJustice/globaldatajustice.github.io/events.md

 - Martin, A. (2018, August). _Identification Barriers to Refugee Mobile Access_.
 Paper presented at the World Conference on Humanitarian Studies, The Hague, The Netherlands.
 - Taylor, L. (2018, August). _Migration, Crisis and Data Management in the New Digital Humanitarian Sector_.
 Paper presented at the World Conference on Humanitarian Studies, The Hague, The Netherlands.
 - Taylor, L. (2018, June). _Data4Dev: Datafication and power in international development_.
 Panel at the Development Studies Association Annual Conference, University of Manchester, UK.
-- Jameson, S. (2018, May). _Nature and Networked Space: conceptual lessons for data justice from environmental literature_.
+- Jameson, S. (2018, May). _Nature and Networked Space: Conceptual lessons for data justice from environmental literature_.
 Paper presented at the Data Justice Conference, Cardiff University, UK.
 - Taylor, L. (2018, May). _Migration Research and Control in the Era of Big Data_.
 Paper presented at the Data Justice Conference, Cardiff University, UK.
 - Taylor, L. (2018, May). _Data and Ethics_.
 Panel chaired at the Data Justice Conference, Cardiff University, UK.